hubidu/bifrost-io/BACKLOG.md

     ));
 - DONE On Error also create an html snapshot

+# Doing

+- Html snapshot: Make all relative image and css links absolute

+# Backlog

+- IDEA Improve errors (try to find out what exactly went wrong):
+    * Does not make sense to trigger a retry if an assertion failed (like wrong text in input field) while it does make sense if an element could not be found
 - BUG BU CreateOffer test: Has no source
-- Html snapshot: Make all relative image and css links absolute
 - Performance logs: Must take performance logs for each new page
 - Performance: Try out setting performance markers
 - FINDOUT: grab... : Can I get the value and report it?